davidefiocco/davidefiocco.github.io/_drafts/2020-06-27-streamlit-fastapi-ml-serving.md

 ![streamlit_ui](../images/2020-06-27-streamlit.png)

-One can try other images to experiment with strengths and weaknesses of the model (classes used in the segmentation are those of the [PASCAL VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#introduction)).
+One can try more images to experiment with strengths and weaknesses of the model (classes used in the segmentation are those of the [PASCAL VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#introduction)).

 With essentially no changes, it's then possible to deploy the application on the web (e.g. with [Heroku](http://heroku.com/)).
 Note that quite some elements will be still missing to call it a full-blown production application: secure authentication (which can be enabled via FastAPI), dealing with concurrency under heavy load, monitoring, logging,... some of which could be dealt with in another post!

 Still, it's impressive how not-so-basic data products can be created with so little Python code!